Estimating the Scale of Japanese Foreign Exchange Intervention

 - Tokyo Tanshi: 500 billion JPY

-Note that the figures are typically stated in hundreds of millions (億円).
-Calculating the average for all three firms, we get a 367 billion JPY surplus.
+Note that these figures are typically expressed in hundreds of millions (億円).
+Averaging across all three forecasts, we get a surplus of 367 billion JPY.

 Check BOJ figures

-Check BOJ figures for changes in interbank liquidity due to fiscal factors (財政等要因) on the settlement date.
-The BOJ reports these numbers in three stages: a forecast one business day before the settlement date, a tentative number on the settlement date, and a revised number one business day after the settlement date.
-The current forecast for Tuesday, 16 July, is a 3,170 billion JPY deficit, as detailed here.
+Now check the BOJ's projections for changes in interbank liquidity due to fiscal factors (財政等要因) on the settlement date.
+The BOJ publishes this data in three stages: a forecast one business day in advance, a tentative figure on the day itself, and a revised figure the following business day.
+The current forecast for 16 July shows a 3,170 billion JPY deficit, as reported here.

 Calculate the difference

-In other words, the Japanese MOF and the BOJ likely spent about 3.5 trillion JPY on intervention to prop up the yen, which corresponds to about 22 billion USD.
-This matches the figures given by Bloomberg, Nikkei, and Professor Hattori.
+This suggests the MOF and BOJ likely spent about 3.5 trillion JPY to support the yen—roughly 22 billion USD.
+This estimate aligns with reports by Bloomberg, Nikkei, and Professor Hattori.

 Update (10 August 2024): The latest BOJ data, both tentative and revised, now show a deficit of -2,960 billion JPY.
-With this adjustment, our estimated scale of intervention lands at -3,327 billion JPY.
+Based on this update, the estimated intervention falls to -3,327 billion JPY.

 Links